Cloud-Heroes-Forge/fio-parser/README.md

 #Note: Only tested with fio version 3.x

+# autofio.py

+Auto fio lets you run multiple fio tests and automatically tune some parameters for you.

 # fio-parser.py
 This repository contains code used to parse fio normal output (as in non json) As well as instructions for installing and running fio in both single and multi instance mode